Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Application: intracellular particle transports

 The entropy production rate of system $Y_t$ is given by

 It can be verified that the steady state of $Y_t$ is an equilibrium state, therefore the free energy dissipation rate of $Y_t$ is entirely given by its entropy production rate \cite{ZL25}.

 \Cref{fig:FFFY} shows the comparison between the negative value of the entropy production rate and the free energy dissipation rate of system $Y_t$, where the two curves are seen to overlap almost perfectly.
-The comparison between \Cref{fig:valueofX} and \Cref{fig:FFFY} also clearly demonstrates that the work done by external forces is responsible for the continuous generation of positive entropy when the system is in its steady state.
+The comparison between \Cref{fig:valueofX} and \Cref{fig:FFFY} also clearly demonstrates that sustained non-equilibrium driving (e.g., active fluctuations and steady probability currents) is responsible for the persistent positive entropy production at stationarity.

+Example \eqref{EXSDE2} provides a minimal prototype of an inactivation-like regime: the jump mechanism acts as a rapid reset toward the Gibbs measure, and the resulting stationary state satisfies detailed balance.
+Accordingly, the non-equilibrium maintenance cost vanishes, $Q_\mathrm{hk}(t)=0$, and the free-energy dissipation is entirely accounted for by the entropy production, $dF/dt=-\beta^{-1}e_\mathrm{p}(t)$, consistent with \Cref{fig:FFFY}.
+From the viewpoint of our operator splitting $\mathcal{L}=\mathcal{L}_\mathrm{s}+\mathcal{L}_\mathrm{a}$, this corresponds to a situation where the antisymmetric sector is absent (or negligible), so that no stationary circulation persists once the steady state is reached.
+In contrast, an activation-like regime can be viewed (at the same coarse-grained level) as one with stronger sustained driving and/or more pronounced jump-mediated transport, for which $\mathcal{L}_\mathrm{a}$ generates non-vanishing stationary currents.
+In such a regime, $F(t)$ may still relax to zero, yet $Q^\mathrm{ss}_\mathrm{hk}(t) = \beta^{-1}e^\mathrm{ss}_\mathrm{p}(t) > 0$ remains as a persistent energetic cost of maintaining non-equilibrium organization; empirically this often manifests as larger steady dissipation plateaus and sharper transient rates.